TheRenegadeCoder/sample-programs/docs/index.md

 The Sample Programs in Every Language collection currently contains
 {{ site.posts | size }} articles written by {{ site.data.authors | size }}
 authors.
-If you'd like to contribute to this growing project, check out our [contributing doc] for information.
+If you'd like to contribute to this growing project, check out our [contributing doc] for more information.

 Otherwise, dive into our documentation which is organized in two ways: by [project][1] or by [language][2].
 Feel free to browse these pages to learn